draggett/arena-webhub/README.md

 }
 ```

-Actions expose the following interface, where optional timeout is in milliseconds, and the handler to be called is set using addActionHandler, see above, where the callback takes a single argument with the input for the action, and returns a promise that resolves to the output from the action.
+Actions expose the following interface, where the optional timeout is in milliseconds, and the handler to be called is set using addActionHandler, see above, where the callback takes a single argument with the input for the action, and returns a promise that resolves to the output from the action.

 ```javascript
 class ThingAction {